 Column 6: Decision

 This shows the current status of your application.
-For Queen's University decisions it is important to follow the link for a fuller explanation of your decision.
-For Queen's there are nine possible decision categories - summarised below:
+For Queen's there are nine possible decision categories.
+They are summarised below.

-This means that your application has been accepted by another institution to which you applied and you are committed to that institution.
+This means that your application has been accepted by another institution/choice to which you applied and you are committed to that institution/choice.

 This means that it has not been possible to accept your application for this choice.